Asbjoedt/CLISC/README.md

 Convert any spreadsheet to XLSX (OfficeOpen XML Transitional conformance)

 * The following file formats are supported
+  - OfficeOpen XML with extensions XLSB, XLTX, XLSM and XLTM<sup>*</sup>
+  - Legacy Microsoft Excel with extensions XLS and XLT<sup>*</sup> (feature not working)
   - OpenDocument with extensions FODS, ODS and OTS (feature not working)
-  - Legacy Microsoft Excel with extensions XLS and XLT<sup>*</sup> (feature not working)
-  - OfficeOpen XML with extensions XLSB, XLTX, XLSM and XLTM<sup>*</sup>
 * Output all conversions in subdirectories named n+1
 * Rename all conversions n+1.xlsx
+* Your spreadsheets are packaged in a new archivable directory, which includes copies of the original spreadsheets

-<sup>* XLA and XLAM file extensions are Microsoft Excel Add-in files and cannot contain worksheet cell information.
+<sup>*XLA and XLAM file extensions are Microsoft Excel Add-in files and cannot contain worksheet cell information.
 Therefore, they are excluded from conversion but will be copied to the new archivable directory.</sup>

 ### Compare
 * Compare the spreadsheets to log workbook, file size and checksum differences between input and output file formats